guethilu/DiffDetective/README.md

 # Explaining Edits to Variability Annotations in Evolving Software Product Lines

-This is the replication package for our paper _Explaining Edits to Variability Annotations in Evolving Software Product Lines_.
+This is the replication package for our paper _Explaining Edits to Variability Annotations in Evolving Software Product Lines_ published at VaMoS 2024.

 This replication package consists of two parts: